-Although the name might throw some people off at first, the unit used to measure precious metals (troy ounce - ozt) isn't equal in weight to the imperial ounces (oz) we commonly use here in the United States.
+Although the name might throw some people off at first, the standard measurement for precious metals (troy ounce - ozt) isn't equal in weight to the imperial ounces (oz) we commonly use here in the United States.

-If you are calculating your gold bullion prices on an ounce basis instead of at troy ounce basis, then your math will be off by approximately 10%.
+If you are calculating your gold bullion prices on an avoirdupois ounce basis instead of a troy ounce basis, then your math will be off by approximately 10%.
 In the gold industry, this is a big discrepancy in gold weights which will reflect on the value of the product.

-Even though no one can point to a specific year when or a specific place where the troy ounce system was born, its name seems to be taken from an old trade market in France called Troyes.
-Since this market was global at the time, it makes sense for them to have developed a global standard to trade with foreign merchants easily.
-This would allow everyone to agree on a standard price of gold per ounce.
+Even though no one can point to a specific year when or a specific place where the troy-ounce system was born, its name seems to be taken from an old trade market town in France called Troyes.

 Interestingly, the idea of the troy ounce might be even older than the Troyes trade market in France.
 Today, a troy ounce is equal to exactly one-twelfth of a troy pound.
 And the bronze bars used by the Romans in the Ancient Roman Empire weighed exactly 1 troy pound.